SharedMobility/sharedmobility-archive/README.md

 # Projects

-* Pull Bird scooters from their API.
-Document any problems to provide to City of Atlanta: https://github.com/ubahnverleih/WoBike/blob/master/Bird.md
+* Pull Bird scooters from the [Bird API](https://github.com/ubahnverleih/WoBike/blob/master/Bird.md).
+Display list with React or VueJS.
+Document any problems to provide to the City of Atlanta.

 * Add Google Location auto-lookup to Coord.co shared mobility map.
 See [RideMap](https://github.com/SharedMobility/RideMap) sample.
 Add to [Atlanta Map](atlanta/)